 - Implement risk reduction measures and safety plans specific to the itinerary

-- Ensure that all participants register their travel in DU Passport before departure
+- Ensure that all participants register their travel in DU Passport before departure (unless the program is ran by UAP)

 - Plan, organize and lead a pre-departure orientation and an on-site orientation to communicate health and safety guidelines to participants